aal55/Mini-Project-1/section3.md

 ## Getting Started With GitHub
 1. Sign into GitHub and click new repository
+2. Give your repository a name (and a README and gitignore if you want)
 ## Forking vs. Cloning

 ## Pull Request